MelonKony/millmint/content/utopia/characters/_index.md

 {{< details title="Get to know Tzipora">}}
 ##### Appearance

-Tzipora is blue-eyed and black-haired of mixed Inuit-Scandinavian and Eastern-European heritage.
-She has a round head and a big smile, and is skinny and naturally athletic.
+Tzipora is blue-eyed and black-haired of mixed Eastern European Jewish and Spanish Romani heritage.
+She has a round head and a big smile, and is naturally athletic.
 She parts her short hair in the centre and ornaments it with fountain hairpieces, traditional hair loops and floral assemblies depending on the occasion.
-She is most remembered for her youthful appearance, since she does not age beyond late prepubescence as a consequence of her genetic condition.
-Despite this, she retains a serious, cultivated manner and alternates disarmingly between intense hyperactivity and careful, deliberate physicality.
+She is a victim of [Gregori-Heitzfeld Disease](/posts/2021-05-28-forever/), which affects her quality of life and contributes to her isolation from other people.

 She dresses in conservative fashions and has maintained a consistent taste throughout her life.
 She has a preference for loose-fitting clothing, particularly buttoned shirts, slacks and skirts of various styles.
 She is most commonly seen in a pleated white shirt, modest skirt, folded socks and penny loafers or sandals.